 The Smoky Mountains are home to some of the most beautiful, rugged vistas in all of America.
 They’re also a popular destination for travelers looking to explore and enjoy nature.
 But is it hard to drive through the Smoky Mountains?

-The answer is both yes and no: while there are certainly aspects of driving through this majestic mountain range that can be challenging, with proper preparation and knowledge you can make your journey much easier.
+The answer is both yes and no: while there are certain aspects of driving through this majestic mountain range that can be challenging, with proper preparation and knowledge, you can make your journey much easier.